Introduction to Software Audit: Definition, Benefits, Checklist

 SAM tool stands for Software Asset Management tool, which is very important for budgeting the software.
 A proper SAM tool will highlight the license shortages in your company, point out the overspending, and detect the unused ones that could be removed.
 In other words, SAM tools are basically your objective third-party service that will estimate your data and provide you with an accurate report.

 Software audits should not be conducted once a year or only when the external audit is approaching.
 It should become an essential part of your business and be executed at least once a month.
 Fixing something proactively will save you time and money, whereas reactive penalties payment will eat out a big portion of your budget.

 Even after reading this article you probably still have questions about how to do a software audit.
 It is a process that requires a lot of knowledge and expertise that you will gain only with experience.
 Hiring the right partner who knows the licensing regulations and is familiar with each step of the process will protect you from making mistakes and rash decisions.
 Find a software audit partner with experience in conducting checkups and helping companies better their business operations.

 Having to undergo an external software audit might be overwhelming and stressful.
 This is why conducting internal checkups is so helpful and beneficial.
 If you execute regular audits, you can be sure that your licenses are in order and software works smoothly.
 Use our software process auditing checklist to conduct audits regularly, and you will minimize risks associated with licensing software.
-TechMagic is a web application development company that can be your Software Asset Management partner.
+TechMagic is a web app development company that can be your Software Asset Management partner.
 Our extensive experience in mobile and web development will ensure a thorough and accurate evaluation of your license state and software issues.
 We are also cloud experts and can help you navigate data consumption in the cloud.
 If you would like to have a free consultation with our experts, contact us here.